Cost of Attendance

 The U.S. Department of Education allows certain educational expenses to be used when determining a school’s Cost of Attendance (COA).
 A school has the discretion to determine which costs will be used to determine the COA.
 At KU, the following educational expenses are considered when determining the COA:

 - Tuition: These costs are determined for undergraduate students, graduate students and professional students.
-Undergraduate, pharmacy and law students are budgeted for 15 hours each fall and spring semester.
-Graduate students are budgeted for 12 hours each fall and spring semester.
+Full-time undergraduate, pharmacy and law students are budgeted for 15 hours each fall and spring semester.
+Full-time graduate students are budgeted for 12 hours each fall and spring semester.
+Students taking less than a full-time course load will have their budget reviewed and adjusted, as needed.
 There are resident and non-resident budgets for each group.
 All undergraduates are included in either the standard tuition group or one of the tuition compact groups.
 Students participating in an online-only course of study will have their tuition costs set based on the specific program.

-- Campus and Course Fees: All student budgets include an allowance for the required campus fee.
+- Campus, Infrastructure and Course Fees: All student budgets include an allowance for the required campus fee and infrastructure fee.
 Course fees incurred by students are included on a per student basis on request.
-However, course fees for law students and pharmacy students are already included in their budgets.
+However, course fees for law students and pharmacy students are already included in the standard budgets.

 - Loan Fees: The origination fees required to receive federal student loans are included as an educational cost in all student budgets.

-- Housing and Meals: These costs are determined for both undergraduate and graduate/professional students.
-Undergraduate costs are based on a weighted average of KU housing and food plans offered.
-Graduate/professional costs are based on survey data.
-All housing budgets include an allowance for cell phone costs.
+- Housing and Meals: These costs are determined for both undergraduate and graduate and law students.
+Undergraduates receive a budget for either on-campus or off-campus costs or a budget for living at home with parents.
+Undergraduate on-campus costs are based on a weighted average of KU housing and food plans offered while off-campus costs are based on survey data.
+Graduate and law costs are based on survey data.
+All housing budgets include an allowance for the cost of a cell phone.

 - Books: This component is determined using an average cost for books for an academic year based on data from a random sample of students at each level.

-- Transportation: This category covers the cost of operating and maintaining a car, the cost of trips home to permanent residence, and the cost of a parking permit.
+- Transportation: This category covers the cost of operating and maintaining a car, the cost of trips home to permanent residence at breaks, and the cost of a parking permit.
 Costs are based on survey data and yearly information about the cost of parking permits.

 - Personal Expenses: These costs are averaged from survey data.
 Personal expenses surveyed include: clothing, laundry, personal grooming, household purchases, medical co-pays and prescriptions.